jpuckett11/CrealityK2Plus_sweep/FINAL_REPORT.md

 `log_main` (Go binary, package `dev_agent`) contains an exported symbol `dev_agent/utils.AgreePrivacyStatus`.
 The investigator did not reverse-engineer the function body.
 The symbol's name suggests it reads a privacy-consent value.

-### 1.3 Outbound network traffic observed during idle operation
+### 1.3 Outbound network traffic observed during print operation

 Captured via ARP-MITM with TLS interception (mitmproxy + installed CA on the device's system trust store; no cert pinning encountered).
 Active during a ~30-minute window with the device idle (no user actions, no remote app open):